 Leverage Technology

-Developing resources like apps and online platforms designed to provide valid information about the monthlies.
-This will also help people keep track of dates and other menarche-related things, fostering menstrual health.
+Develop apps and platforms that share reliable menstrual-health information and help users track their cycles.This will also help people keep track of dates and other menarche-related things, fostering menstrual health.

 Conclusion

-Shop all Adira essentials including period panties for an extra 10% off using code "PERIODTALK"
+Shop all Adira essentials, including period panties, for an extra 10% off using code "PERIODTALK"